Genpei Akasegawa: Early life

-Akasegawa was born in 1937 in Yokohama, and moved to Ashiya, Ōita and Nagoya during his childhood because of his father's job.
+Akasegawa was born in 1937, in Yokohama, and moved to Ashiya, Ōita and Nagoya during his childhood because of his father's job.
 The artist Shūsaku Arakawa was a high school classmate in Nagoya.
 In the 1950s Akasegawa moved to Tokyo where he attended Musashino Art University in 1955 to study oil painting.

 In 1956 and 1957, Akasegawa submitted artworks to the Nihon Indépendant exhibition.
 Being poor at the time, he “could not shut [his] eyes to the poverty around [him] and engage in the pursuit of pure artistic ideals.”
 Akasegawa also reported his frustration with the socialist realism aesthetic that predominated at the Nihon Indépendant during these years, wanting something which “linked real life and painting as closely as possible.”

 Neo-Dada Organizers

-In the late 1950s, Akakasegawa began submitting works to the more freewheeling and less ideological Yomiuri Indépendant Exhibition.
+In the late 1950s, Akasegawa began submitting works to the more freewheeling and less ideological Yomiuri Indépendant Exhibition.
 He has recalled that toward the end of the 1950s a competition emerged among artists showing at the Yomiuri Indépendant to see whose painting could extend furthest from its surface.
 This, he claimed, freed him from conventional ways of approaching art-making, and may be connected to the development his art underwent in 1960.
 This year proved a turning point for the artist as it gave rise to both the massive Anpo protests and the founding of the Neo-Dada Organizers.
 The group was founded officially by Masunobu Yoshimura in April 1960 with their group show at Ginza Gallery in Tokyo.
 The members included, along with Akasegawa, artists acquainted through the Yomiuri Indépendant such as Ushio Shinohara, Shō Kazakura, Kinpei Masuzawa, and Shūsaku Arakawa.
 Other artist frequently involved though not officially a part of the group included Tetsumi Kudō, Tomio Miki, and Natsuyuki Nakanishi, with whom Akasegawa would later go on to form Hi-Red Center.